Appearance

 Status Indicators

-- Green — everything valid, ready to push
+- Green — valid and ready to push (

 Warning Types